 Ok, that should get you started!
-Be in touch with your Assigned Summer Adviser this summer if you have any questions about what you're seeing.
+Be in touch with your Academic Adviser this summer if you have any questions about what you're seeing.

 Preparing for Pre-Registration

-By now, through meeting with your Assigned Summer Adviser and using the Registration Planner, you've narrowed down your Autumn course options and thought and thought about how many courses you'd like to take in Autumn.
+By now, through meeting with your Assigned Academic Adviser, you've narrowed down your Autumn course options and thought and thought about how many courses you'd like to take in Autumn.
 So, what next?